githubEdit

 3. I am sure that the above mentioned situations happen due to miscommunication or a technical proficiency level of people I am engaging with during Pre-Sales and not the quality of services I am providing.

-4. To improve my Pre-sales processes I ask my clients to integrate the ODD API with their data landscapes.
+4. To improve my Pre-sales processes I ask my clients to integrate the ODD APIarrow-up-right with their data landscapes.
 This helps me gather information on: - Microservices / tools client is using, so that I set my project team right - Level of maturity / landscape complexity, so that I can propose appropriate solutions given the time and budget constraints.

 Result:I can plan efficiently and suggest the solutions that are feasible to avoid miscommunication and client’s dissatisfaction.